ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 The Fedora installer is reasonably easy to use.
 Firstly it will prompt you to select your keyboard layout; after that it will present the "Installation Summary" menu.

 Because your tablet's internal storage already has an operating system on it, you will see that the "Installation Destination" icon has a warning symbol, forcing you to make a decision about the partitions already on the disk.
 Click on the icon and you will be presented with the Installation Destination screen.
-Select "I would like to make additional space available" to indicate you'd like to remove some of the existing partitions on the device, then click "Done" in the top left.
-After a short delay, you will be presented with a list of the device's partitions, which you will need to modify to make space for Linux.
+Select "Free up space by removing or shrinking existing partitions", then click "Done" in the top left.
+After a short delay, you will be presented with a "Reclaim disk space" dialog with a list of the device's partitions, which you will need to modify to make space for Linux.

 * If you are removing everything currently on the tablet, you can press the "Delete All" button.
 This will free up all the space on the tablet's internal storage for your new Linux installation.
 * **If you are dual-booting** (e.g. with Windows), **do not remove any existing partitions**.
 Your "EFI System Partition" should be left unmodified.
-Select your Windows partition, click "Shrink" (not "Delete"), and reduce its size by 8GB to allow space for Fedora.
+Select your Windows partition, click "Shrink" (not "Delete"), and reduce its size by at least 8GB to allow space for Fedora.

 Once complete, click the "Reclaim Space" button.
 You will then be returned to the "Installation Summary" menu.
 You can now select your time zone using the third menu option, and then begin the install.